young, 3 mm

 during the day in the Halimeda

 beds.
-It probably feeds on cyanophytes growing both on the sand and Halimeda.
+It probably feeds on a cyanophyte growing on sand around the Halimeda (suggested to be Microcoleus sp. in Gosliner, et. al., 2018).
 It lays a spherical white egg mass that is more flaccid in

 texture than that of most haminoeids.
 In the field, the egg masses are